 Initial Processing.
-Once your application is accepted, it will be checked for completeness.
-If you do not completely fill out the application, your application may be denied.
+Once your application is accepted, the adjudicating agency will check it for completeness.
+If you do not completely fill out this application, you will not establish a basis for your eligibility and the adjudicating agency may reject or deny your application.

 Requests for More Information.
-The agency adjudicating your application may request more information or evidence to support your application.
-You may also be required to provide the originals of any copies you submit.
-The originals will be returned when they are no longer needed.
+The agency adjudicating your application may request that you provide more information or evidence to support your application.
+The adjudicating agency may also request that you provide the originals of any copies you submit.
+The adjudicating agency will return any requested originals when they are no longer needed.

-Requests for Interview at a USCIS ASC.
+Requests for Interview.
 We may request that you appear at a USCIS office for an interview based on you application.
-At the time of any interview or other appearance at a USCIS office, we may require that you provide your fingerprints, photographs, and/or signature to verify your identity and/or update background and security checks.
+At the time of any interview or other appearance at a USCIS office, we may require that you provide your fingerprints, photograph, and/or signature to verify your identity and/or update background and security checks.